-On February 23 an e-mail, from Starbucks Coffee chairman Howard Schultz to his senior leadership team, was leaked and posted on the internet.
-In the note Howard outlined key issues leading to possible “commoditization of the Starbucks brand.”
+On 23 February 2007 an e-mail, from Starbucks Coffee chairman Howard Schultz to his senior leadership team, was leaked and posted on the internet.
+In the note, Howard outlined key issues leading to possible “commoditization of the Starbucks brand.”

 Here is a portion of Howard’s email where he states his first challenge to the team… Loss of Theatre.